-In the years post dam construction, the methods for estimating the magnitude of rare rainfall and flood events improved.
-Furthermore the regulatory flood capacity requirements for major dams were defined under the NSW Dams Safety Act 2015.
+In the years post dam construction, the methods for estimating the magnitude of rare rainfall and flood events have improved.

-In 1985, Sydney Water and a panel of Australian and international dam safety experts found that Warragamba Dam could not safely pass the adopted design flood for the structure – the Probable Maximum Flood (PMF).
+In 1985, Sydney Water and a panel of Australian and international dam safety experts found that Warragamba Dam could not safely pass the adopted design flood for the structure – the Probable Maximum Flood (PMF), as estimated by the hydrological methods at that time.
 This is the maximum flood event that could occur over the dam catchment.
 The review at this time found that in the event this flood event occurred, the dam crest would be overtopped causing instability of the structure, ultimately resulting in dam failure and an uncontrolled release of the dam storage.

 Ensuring Warragamba Dam's safety

 As with all dams in WaterNSW’s portfolio, Warragamba Dam must satisfy the requirements of Dams Safety NSW, the State’s dam safety regulator.
 The safety of the dam is not only important given the potential risk dam failure poses to persons, property and the environment downstream of the dam; but also because the dam provides approximately 80% of Sydney’s drinking water supply.

 Following the 1985 review of Warragamba Dam's flood capacity, Sydney Water and then later Sydney Catchment Authority undertook a two staged remedial upgrade works program to improve the dam’s flood safety risk: